ishanXace/to_do_List/README.md

-# My Custom Todo App
+# My Own To-do-List App

-A responsive, modern todo application built with React.
+A responsive, modern to-do application built with React.
 This app allows users to manage tasks with features such as adding, editing, deleting, marking as complete, and filtering or sorting tasks.

 ## Features